hackclub/hackclub/workshops/pcb_level_4/README.md

 First, add a hierarchical sheet called `LED_BLOCK`.
 Then, put something like this in it (for parallel).
 Since the power symbols are globally the same, you can put them inside this drawing rather than having to connect it to every single LED group.
 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/617.webp)

-Then, add hierarchical labels from the right sidebar and called "DIN" and "DOUT".
+Then, add hierarchical labels from the right sidebar called "DIN" and "DOUT".

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/718.webp)